acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

   <source src="/assets/endlessrunner-gameplay-01.mp4" type="video/mp4">
    Your browser does not support the video tag.
 </video>
-<span>Gameplay video to show how the game looks right now and some of the techniques.</span>
+<span>Gameplay video of the Endless Runner game I am developing.</span>
 </div>

 ### Introduction

-Endless Runners are a sub genre of Platformers, so it makes sense some of the techniques used to improve player's experience might work as well but not all of them and some might need some adjustment.
+Since Endless Runners are a sub genre of Platformers it makes sense that some of the techniques used to improve player's experience might work as well.
+However, not all of them work and some might need some adjustments before using them.

-This [page](http://www.davetech.co.uk/gamedevplatformer) shows a great example of general mechanics and tricks used to improve player's experience in platformer games.
-These are the ones I am using:
+David Strachan summarizes the most common used mechanics and tricks in his blog post [Platforming Tips and Tricks](http://www.davetech.co.uk/gamedevplatformer).
+Considering mechanics' names used there, these are the ones I've implemented:

 * **Early Fall**: Player descends as soon as jump button is let go ending jump early.
 * **Jump Buffering**: When the character is already in the air pressing jump moments before touching the ground will trigger jump as soon as they land.
-* **Predict Ground Collision**: When the character is already in the air pressing jump and there is a platform near and below, it can jump as it is already on the ground (this one is mine).
+* **Predict Ground Collision**: When the character is already in the air pressing jump and there is a platform near and below, it can jump as it is already on the ground (this one is mine, not listed in the reference).
 * **Coyote Time**: Jump still triggered a few frames after running off a ledge.
 * **Catch Missed Jumps**: If a player doesn’t quite make a jump either lift them up a few pixels or change the collision mask so their feet don’t hit the wall.